commodity-js/commodity/packages/docs/docs/guides/assemblers.md

     suppliers: [$$session],
     // Put in assemblers[] all product suppliers depending on new context (resources) computed in this factory
     assemblers: [$$adminPanel]
-    // Pass that new context in optionals so you aren't forced to provide it at the entry point
+    // Pass that new context in optionals so you aren't forced to provide it yet at the entry point
-    // Optionals can also be accessed via $$()
     optionals: [$$adminSession]
-    // Factories receive assemblers as 2nd argument
+    // Factories receive assemblers and optionals suppliers as 2nd argument
     factory: ($, $$) => () => {
         const session = $($$session).unpack()
         const role = session.user.role